All Episodes

 This is the easiest time in the last 25 years to explain to people what conservatism is.

-You just say it ain't what we have now.
+You just say, it ain't what we have now.

-You like getting raises, we're the guys.
+You like getting raises?

 You like an economy growing?